daikon-games/gm-stream/README.md

 ## Get gm-stream
 ### Manual Package Installation
-You can download the latest release of **gm-stream** from the GitHub Releases page, or from our itch.io page.
+You can download the latest release of **gm-stream** from the [GitHub Releases page](https://github.com/daikon-games/gm-stream/releases), or from our [itch.io page(https://nickavv.itch.io/gm-stream).

 Once you have downloaded the the package, in GameMaker Studio click on the **Tools** menu and select **Import Local Package**.
 Choose the `.yymps` file you downloaded, and import all assets.